illinois-impact/2016fa_ece408_project/README.md

 ## Utilities

-We provide a few utilities in the `utils.hpp` file.
+We provide a some helper utility functions in the `utils.hpp` file.

 ### How to Time